MISSION STATEMENT: Ensuring professional competency through excellence in testing.

 Greeley, CO 80634

 Part IIncludes subject examinations in each of six basic science areas: general anatomy, spinal anatomy, physiology, chemistry, pathology, and microbiology.

-Part IIConsists of 110 multiple-choice questions in each of six clinical science areas, including general diagnosis, neuromusculoskeletal diagnosis, diagnostic imaging, principles of chiropractic, chiropractic practice, and associated clinical sciences.
-Each Part II subject is allotted 90 minutes of testing time, with a 20-minute break between subjects.
+Part IIConsists of 90 multiple-choice questions in each of six clinical science areas, including general diagnosis, neuromusculoskeletal diagnosis, diagnostic imaging, principles of chiropractic, chiropractic practice, and associated clinical sciences.

 Part IIIAddresses nine clinical areas: case history, physical examination, neuromusculoskeletal examination, diagnostic imaging, clinical laboratory and special studies, diagnosis or clinical impression, chiropractic techniques, supportive interventions, and case management.

 Part IVThe NBCE practical examination is administered twice each year, in May and November at chiropractic college test sites throughout the United States.

 The NBCE Part IV Examination tests individuals in three major areas: